Danielkaas94/SecurityAndSafety/README.md

 ### “You have all the drawbacks of being part of a megacorp, but you also still have all the drawbacks of being run by a semi-organized community”

+### "Desktop Linux is dying a slow death" - "What is dead may never die"

 <img width="180" alt="image" src="https://github.com/Danielkaas94/SecurityAndSafety/assets/17402015/7dc6f354-02ef-4e4b-be81-5e4f53678b26">